 from selected specimens we made cyanotype photograms and installed them on one of the remaining walls of the football stadium. besides this ephemeral outdoor exhibition we produced a small edition of herbaria and individual prints.

-formally and technically unkraut is inspired by the work of anna atkins. her experiments with letting plants draw their own scientific illustration using light and chemistry were published in british algae (1843), considered as one of the first photographically illustrated books. atkins’ herbaria are compilations of cyanotypes, an early photographic process that gives blue-white prints.
+we borrow our method from richard deakins and his flora of the colossum of rome (1855). formally and technically unkraut is inspired by the work of anna atkins. her experiments with letting plants draw their own scientific illustration using light and chemistry were published in british algae (1843), considered as one of the first photographically illustrated books. atkins’ herbaria are compilations of cyanotypes, an early photographic process that gives blue-white prints.

 in addition to the herbaria, weed safaris were offered, guided tours through communities of plants and a prospect of the city disappearing under grass and trees. the safaris aimed at understanding the life of pioneer species, their diverse origins, the challenges they have to overcome and gave an outlook on the gradual changes plant life on the site would undergo if left undisturbed.

 others have told similar stories before us: in franz hohler’s writings it is once animals that lead a reconquest of zurich. (a pack of wolves, a now common sight, hunts down its first stag on the lawn of the hardturm arena.) later, in ‚a new mountain‘, a volcano takes the city by surprise with an ‚inconvenient apocalypse‘. taking a reportage approach, gerhard meister and robert polidori report back from a trip to zurich, travelling on a potholed motorway lined with car carcasses (and probably passing next to the hardturm stadium), to an interview with a warlord who reigns over eastern parts of one-time switzerland, some twenty years after a nuclear meltdown.